-For the spring school holidays, nothing beats introducing your children to the world of gardening.
-This will make them more sensitive to the environment and to the food they eat.
+For the school holidays, nothing beats introducing your children to the world of gardening.
+This vegetable patch calendar will make them more sensitive to the environment and to the food they eat.

-When nothing inspiring is on TV, invite your kids to discover nature’s mysteries, simply by growing a few easy veggies!
+When nothing inspiring is on TV (and even if there is!), invite your kids to discover nature’s mysteries, simply by growing a few easy veggies!

 Teach them to learn patience and excite their curiosity as they gain insights on biodiversity!